stevencheung/test/README.md

 ## Welcome to Steven's Test Page

-I'm a security researcher at the [Computer Science Lab of SRI](https://www.csl.sri.com).
+I'm a security researcher at the Computer Science Lab of [SRI International](https://www.sri.com).

 ### DNS over HTTPS (DoH)